Lavazza Coffee Review: The Traditional Italian Coffee Brand

 - Oro: First released in 1956, this bean blend consists of 100% Arabica beans from Central America and South America.
 Described as a “perfect symphony” of flavour, you’ll taste fruit and floral notes with a honey sweetness.
 It has an intensity of 5.

 - Crema e Gusto: Beloved by espresso enthusiasts worldwide, the Lavazza Crema e Gusto blend is made up of Brazilian Arabica and South East Asian Robusta.
 With an intensity of 7, it has a full body and an earthy, spicy character perfect for espresso and milky drinks.

-- Rossa: The medium roast Rossa blend is less powerful than the Crema e Gusto, with an intensity of 5 and a smooth flavor.
+- Rossa: The medium roast Rossa blend is less powerful than the Crema e Gusto, with an intensity of 5 and a smooth flavour.
 It pairs well with milk but you can also enjoy it black.
-It combines Brazilian Arabica and African Robusta to yield well-balanced chocolate and dried fruit flavors.
+It combines Brazilian Arabica and African Robusta to yield well-balanced chocolate and dried fruit flavours.

 The most popular Lavazza coffees are available as whole beans or pre-ground.
 And the best Lavazza Coffee espresso blends are offered in a fine grind suitable for espresso machines, which is rare for coffee at the grocery store.

 Home Grounds recommends buying whole bean coffee and grinding it yourself for the most delicious brew.